-- Do I have to do any paperwork for the change?
+- Do I have to do any paperwork for switching to Holaluz ?

-- Do I need to change my installation to switch over to HolaLuz.com?
+- Do I need to change my installation to switch to Holaluz?

-- If I change, can I go back to my old company?
+- If I switch to Holaluz, can I go back to my old company?

-- Can I switch to HolaLuz.com if I don't hold the electricity contract?
+- Can I switch to Holaluz if I don't hold the electricity contract?

-- It really won't cost me a thing to switch to HolaLuz.com?
+- It really won't cost me a thing to switch to Holaluz?

-- Will I have a minimum contractual period if I make the change?
+- Will I have a minimum contractual period if I switch to Holaluz?

-- What documentation do I need in order to register a new electricity contract on HolaLuz.com?
+- What documentation do I need to register a new electricity contract on Holaluz?

 - I don't have electricity.
-How much will it cost me to register a new supply point?
+How much does it cost to register a new supply point?

 - How do I know which rate I have now?

-- How can I change the power or electricity rate when signing up for HolaLuz.com?
+- How can I change the power or electricity rate when signing up for Holaluz?

-- How do I know which rate suits me best?
+- How do I know which power suits me best?

-- How can I change the power company to HolaLuz.com?
+- How can I change the electricity supplier to Holaluz?

-- How do I register a new electricity contract with HolaLuz.com?
+- How do I register a new electricity contract with Holaluz?

-- How do I know which rate suits me best?
+- How do I know which Holaluz rate suits me best?

 - I'm a tenant.
-Can I switch over to HolaLuz.com?
+Can I switch over to Holaluz?

-- Can I have more than one electricity contract?
+- Can I have more than one electricity contract with Holaluz?

-- What happens if I have any doubts?
+- What happens if I have any doubts about Holaluz?